dnbt777/jax_pixtral/README.md

 <img width="919" height="813" alt="image" src="https://github.com/user-attachments/assets/a9734d91-9028-42f5-ae75-8cad42d46f23" />

+# features
+- live chat (supports images, commands)
+- LoRA batch training and inferencing (including in chat)
+- simple API for completions (get_completions(...))

 # what is this?

 This is a VLM inference/training library made for fun + learning + to do VLM/LLM experiments in jax

+It is mostly from scratch, but not 100%.
+Besides jax, it uses:
+- pillow/opencv: image processing
+- regex: text processing (for the tokenizer)
+- einops: makes the code easier to read and reduces bugs
+- safetensors: load/save params

 It's not perfect by any means, and improvement suggestions/feedback are very welcome